Notes to Actors

 Do you have a “core” for your character?
 What is their point of view about the world?
 Do you bring this with you every moment you’re on stage?
 For instance, are you suspicious of everyone?
 Are you annoyed that you’re not recognized for your beauty, your intelligence, talent, etc?
 How do you express this in your interactions with others?

-You must have an “objective” something you want from every person you come in contact with and in every scene you are in.
-You must also have a SUPER objective, a “life” objective for your character -something this characters wants, needs, fights for, in life (something that HOLDS THE CHARACTER HOSTAGE).
+Do you have an objective, something you want from every person you come in contact with and in every scene you are in?
+Do you also have a SUPER objective, a daily motive for being -something this characters wants, needs, fights for, in life, and in a sense holds the characters hostage?

 What just happened (before you entered the scene, the play)?
 How does that affect you emotionally?